trd44/cs239_ethics/README.md

 where <python-command> is your command for running python.

-## Running with an autonomous agent
+## Running with an autonomous agent through a socket

-This simulation can be run just like any other Gymnasium environment.

-## Running through a socket

 From a terminal in the proper shopper directory, use your python command to run socket_env.py (without any arguments):